University: Modern universities

 Modern universities constitute a guild or quasi-guild system.
 This facet of the university system did not change due to its peripheral standing in an industrialized economy; as commerce developed between towns in Europe during the Middle Ages, though other guilds stood in the way of developing commerce and therefore were eventually abolished, the scholars guild did not.
 According to historian Elliot Krause, "The university and scholars' guilds held onto their power over membership, training, and workplace because early capitalism was not interested in it."

 By the 18th century, universities published their own research journals and by the 19th century, the German and the French university models had arisen.
 The German, or Humboldtian model, was conceived by Wilhelm von Humboldt and based on Friedrich Schleiermacher's liberal ideas pertaining to the importance of freedom, seminars, and laboratories in universities.
 The French university model involved strict discipline and control over every aspect of the university.

 Until the 19th century, religion played a significant role in university curriculum; however, the role of religion in research universities decreased during that century.
 By the end of the 19th century, the German university model had spread around the world.
 Universities concentrated on science in the 19th and 20th centuries and became increasingly accessible to the masses.
 In the United States, the Johns Hopkins University was the first to adopt the (German) research university model and pioneered the adoption of that model by most American universities.
 When Johns Hopkins was founded in 1876, "nearly the entire faculty had studied in Germany."
-In Britain, the move from Industrial Revolution to modernity saw the arrival of new civic universities with an emphasis on science and engineering, a movement initiated in 1960 by Sir Keith Murray (chairman of the University Grants Committee) and Sir Samuel Curran, with the formation of the University of Strathclyde.
+In England, the move from Industrial Revolution to modernity saw the arrival of new civic university colleges with an emphasis on science and engineering in the late 19th century, which became the redbrick universities in the early 20th century.
+In Scotland, the Andersonian Institute, founded in the late 18th century with a similar emphasis, became the University of Strathclyde in the 1960s as the first new university in Scotland since Edinburgh in the 16th century.
 The British also established universities worldwide, and higher education became available to the masses not only in Europe.